-As early as the 1950s, scientists from Europe and Japan began developing archaeo-129 magnetic theory, methods, and applications (e.g. Thellier & Thellier, 1951, Cook & Belshé, 130 1958, Watanabe, 1959, Aitken, 1961, and Burlatskaya & Petrova, 1961) but they were 131 not embraced by North American scientists until the early 1960s.
-In 1964, geophysicist 132 Robert DuBois began his life-long pursuit of sampling and measuring archaeomagnetic 133 materials.
-Within a few years, he had amassed a large enough dataset of archaeomag-134 netic data with associated dates, that he began publishing the first VGP models of pa-135 leosecular variation for the Four Corners region (e.g. DuBois & Watanabe, 1965, Watanabe 136 & DuBois, 1965, Weaver, 1967, DuBois, 1989, and DuBois, 2008) and using those regional 137 VGP models to date archaeological sites in the region.
-Most noteworthy was DuBois' 138 partnership with Emil Haury, who used DuBois' archaeomagnetically-derived dates to 139 confirm his hypothesis about the early irrigation development at the Snaketown site (a 140 pre-Spanish, Mogollon culture site 30 miles or 48 km southeast of Phoenix, Arizona) (Haury, 141 1976:331-333, and J. L. Eighmy, 2000:107).
-This partnership led to the development of 142 the foundational cultural chronology that is still used in the southern Arizona region (Schiffer, 143 1982:327-329, and Deaver, 1998:464-490).
-144
+As early as the 1950s, scientists from Europe and Japan began developing archaeo-130 magnetic theory, methods, and applications (e.g. Thellier & Thellier, 1951, Cook & Belshé, 131 1958, Watanabe, 1959, Aitken, 1961, and Burlatskaya & Petrova, 1961) but they were 132 not embraced by North American scientists until the early 1960s.
+In 1964, geophysicist 133 Robert DuBois began his life-long pursuit of sampling and measuring archaeomagnetic 134 materials.
+Within a few years, he had amassed a large enough dataset of archaeomag-135 netic data with associated dates, that he began publishing the first VGP models of pa-136 leosecular variation for the Four Corners region (e.g. DuBois & Watanabe, 1965, Watanabe 137 & DuBois, 1965, Weaver, 1967, DuBois, 1989, and DuBois, 2008) and using those regional 138 VGP models to date archaeological sites in the region.
+Most noteworthy was DuBois' 139 partnership with Emil Haury, who used DuBois' archaeomagnetically-derived dates to 140 confirm his hypothesis about the early irrigation development at the Snaketown site (a 141 pre-Spanish, Mogollon culture site 30 miles or 48 km southeast of Phoenix, Arizona) (Haury, 142 1976:331-333, and Eighmy, 2000:107).
+This partnership led to the development of the 143 foundational cultural chronology that is still used in the southern Arizona region (Schiffer, 144 1982:327-329, and Deaver, 1998:464-490).
+145

-By the early 1970s, as a professor at University of Oklahoma, DuBois supported 145 many students, most notably Daniel Wolfman and Jeffrey Eighmy, who later became trail-146 blazers in archaeomagnetism in the United States.
-Wolfman, an archaeologist by train-147 ing, helped expand DuBois' range to include Central America (most notably Mexico), 148 and the Andean region of South America (specifically Peru).
-Post-graduation in 1973, 149 Wolfman went on to develop his own archaeomagnetic research program in Arkansas, 150 where he held positions until 1988.
-With the support of the National Science Founda-151 tion, Wolfman partnered with Dodson at the Rock Magnetism Laboratory at UC Santa 152 Barbara (UCSB) in 1982-83.
-This collaboration resulted in the publishing of their ref-153
+By the early 1970s, as a professor at University of Oklahoma, DuBois supported many students, most notably Daniel Wolfman and Jeffrey Eighmy, who later became trailblazers in archaeomagnetism in the United States.
+Wolfman, an archaeologist by training, helped expand DuBois' range to include Mesoamerica, and the Andean region of South America (specifically Peru).
+Post-graduation in 1973, Wolfman went on to develop his own archaeomagnetic research program in Arkansas, where he held positions until 1988.